 - National – events that are part of a national championship;

 You should be able to enter on line or download an entry form direct from the ACU site.
 If not, contact the organising club for entry details.

 Details of the venue and the start time will be given in the Supplementary Regulations.

-On arrival at the first Section, park your bike and look out for the “Section Begin’ cards.
+On arrival at the first Section, park your bike and look for the “Section Begin’ cards.
 Don’t park your bike anywhere near the entrance or exit to the Section, as you could obstruct other riders.
-Take a walk around the Section to ride the Section bearing in mind that you must ride between the appropriately coloured markers.
+Take a walk around the Section bearing in mind that you must ride between the appropriately coloured markers.
 Watch how other riders are tackling the Section, but don’t obstruct other riders in their attempt.
 If in doubt of the route, ask the Observer.
 Remember, Observers are those very nice people who give their time, free of charge, to help you enjoy the sport.

 Having decided which way to tackle the Section, go to the start and wait in turn.
 When the observer calls you forward, off you go, remembering scoring starts when your front axle goes through the “begins” gate and finishes when it goes through the “end” gate.

 Marking is as follows: